jrkerns/quaac/docs/reading_quaac.rst

 Even without a library, you can often read the data in a text editor.
 This is useful for transparency, debugging, and being language-agnostic.
 That being said, a QuAAC library is provided to help read and write these files in a programmatic way.
+See :ref:`library`.

 Reading a YAML QuAAC file